 Also of interest is that East Marion - Orient has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about East Marion - Orient is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+East Marion - Orient is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in East Marion - Orient in 2022 was $88,011, which is wealthy relative to New York and the nation.
 This equates to an annual income of $352,044 for a family of four.